Jain cosmology: Time cycle

 According to Jainism, time is beginningless and eternal.
 The Kālacakra, the cosmic wheel of time, rotates ceaselessly.
 The wheel of time is divided into two half-rotations, Utsarpiṇī or ascending time cycle and Avasarpiṇī, the descending time cycle, occurring continuously after each other.
 Utsarpiṇī is a period of progressive prosperity and happiness where the time spans and ages are at an increasing scale, while Avsarpiṇī is a period of increasing sorrow and immorality with decline in timespans of the epochs.
-Each of this half time cycle consisting of innumerable period of time (measured in sagaropama and palyopama years) is further sub-divided into six aras or epochs of unequal periods.
+Each half of this time cycle lasts for innumerable lengths of time (measured in sagaropama and palyopama years) is further sub-divided into six aras or epochs of unequal periods.
 Currently, the time cycle is in avasarpiṇī or descending phase with the following epochs.

-In utsarpiṇī the order of the eras is reversed.
-Starting from duṣamā-duṣamā, it ends with suṣamā-suṣamā and thus this never ending cycle continues.
-Each of these aras progress into the next phase seamlessly without any apocalyptic consequences.
-The increase or decrease in the happiness, life spans and length of people and general moral conduct of the society changes in a phased and graded manner as the time passes.
-No divine or supernatural beings are credited or responsible with these spontaneous temporal changes, either in a creative or overseeing role, rather human beings and creatures are born under the impulse of their own karmas.
+In utsarpiṇī, the order of the eras is reversed.
+Starting from duṣamā-duṣamā, it ends with suṣamā-suṣamā, thus this never-ending cycle continues.
+Each ara progresses into the next phase seamlessly without any apocalyptic consequences.
+The happiness, lifespan, and height of people, and the general moral conduct of society, change in a phased and graded manner as the time passes.
+No divine or supernatural beings are credited with (or responsible for) these spontaneous temporal changes, either in a creative or overseeing role.
+Rather, human beings and creatures are born under the impulse of their own karma.